ChaseAnzelc/Dining-Philosopher-Problem/README.md

 and number of iterations at 9000.

 Note:
-When running the Python script indicating the number of philosopher is necessary for the correct result.
+When running the Python script indicating the number of philosophers is necessary for the correct result.

 <img src="/Images/dining_phil.png"></img>
 <img src="/Images/chopstick_2.PNG"></img>